braceio/tags/README.md

 The body is the content between the opening tag and an end tag.

 - All tag functions must accept a `context` keyword argument.
 This is a dictionary containing contextual data passed in by the generator.
-By default context includes a `filename` key providing the current file being generated.
+By default, context includes a `filename` key whose value is the file currently being generated.

 You can also define tags that accept a variable argument list like so: